Piper PA-24 Comanche: Design and development

 Production of the Comanche ended in 1972, when torrential rains from Hurricane Agnes caused the great Susquehanna River flood of 1972, flooding the manufacturing plant and destroying airframes, parts, and much of the tooling necessary for production.
-Rather than rebuild the tooling, Piper chose to abandon production of the Comanche and Twin Comanche and continue with two newer designs already in production at Piper's other plant in Vero Beach, Florida - the twin-engined PA-34 Seneca and the PA-28R-200 Arrow.
+Rather than rebuild the tooling, Piper chose to abandon production of the Comanche and Twin Comanche and continue with two newer designs already in production at Piper's other plant in Vero Beach, Florida - the PA-28R-200 Arrow and the twin-engined PA-34 Seneca.

 Variants

 Comanche 180

-The original version of the Comanche was the PA-24, which featured a carbureted 180 hp Lycoming O-360-A1A engine, swept tail, laminar flow airfoil, and all-flying stabilator.
+The original version of the Comanche was the PA-24-180, which featured a carbureted 180 hp Lycoming O-360-A1A engine, swept tail, laminar flow airfoil, and all-flying stabilator.

 The standard fuel capacity of the PA-24-180 was 60 USgal.
 The flaps were manually actuated, controlled by the same Johnson bar actuator as the Piper Cherokee.
 The aircraft specifications were for cruise speeds of 116 to 139 kn and fuel burns between 7.5 and 10.5 USgal/h at 55 and 75% power settings, respectively.
 Full-fuel payload with standard fuel was 715 lb, with a gross weight of 2550 lb and range with 45-minute reserve of 700 nmi.

 When new, standard, typically equipped Comanche 180s sold between $17,850 (1958) and $21,580 (1964).
 A total of 1,143 were built.

 Comanche 250

 In 1958, Piper introduced a 250 hp version using a Lycoming O-540 engine, giving the PA-24-250 Comanche a top cruise speed of 160 kn.
 Most 250s had carbureted Lycoming O-540-AIA5 engines, but a small number were fitted out with fuel-injected versions of the same engine.
 Early Comanche 250s had manually operated flaps and carried 60 USgal of fuel.
 Auxiliary fuel tanks (90 USgal total) became available in 1961.
 Electrically actuated flaps were made standard with the 1962 model year.

+The PA-24-250 was the most numerous of the single Comanches; 2,537 were built.